- What is Obsessive-Compulsive Disorder (OCD)?

 Obsessive-Compulsive Disorder (OCD) usually begins in adolescence or young adulthood.
 It is characterized by recurring and intense obsessions and/or compulsions that cause extreme discomfort and interfere with daily functioning.
 Obsessions are recurring and persistent thoughts, impulses or undesired images which cause anxiety or stress.
 Usually, these are unrealistic or irrational.
 They are not just excessive worries about problems or preoccupations.
 Compulsions are repetitive or rituals, like hand washing, hoarding, organizing, checking something over and over.
 They can also be mental acts, like counting, repeating words silently or avoiding situations or places.

-An older child or a teenager with OCD may fear that he will become ill with germs, disease or contaminated food.
+An older adolescent or a teenager with OCD may fear that he will become ill with germs, disease or contaminated food.
 To cope with feelings, they may develop rituals, such as a behavior or activity that gets repeated.
 Sometimes the obsession and compulsion are linked: "If I stop checking or doing this, something bad will happen."

-Children and adolescents feel shame and embarrassment about their OCD.
+Teens and adolescents feel shame and embarrassment about their OCD.
 Many fear it means they're crazy and will not talk about their thoughts and behaviors.
 Good communication between parents and children can help with understanding of the problem and the parents can appropriately help their child.

-How is OCD in children/teens treated?
+How is OCD in Teens Treated?

-Most children with OCD can be treated with a combination of psychotherapy (cognitive and behavioral) and certain medications, such as selective serotonin reuptake inhibitors (SSRI's).
+Most adolescents with OCD can be treated with a combination of psychotherapy (cognitive and behavioral) and certain medications, such as selective serotonin reuptake inhibitors (SSRI's).
 Family support and education are important to the success of treatment.